This blog was updated on June 6, 2022, to include the new Membership Tools section, which is now home to the COVID-19 membership management tools.

 Safety first!
 Using the customer forms tool, you can send your customers waivers to fill out before they come back to class.
 In your waivers, you can include things like new safety measurements, what you require your customers to do, and how to conduct themselves at your gym.
 If your policies change or you need to make an update, you can easily edit the forms within your dashboard and re-send them to your customers.

-Manage your customers currently debating in-person vs. online, run classes via Zoom, and find our guide on the top fitness business tips and recommendations during COVID in the COVID-19 tools section in your dashboard.
-As well as articles from our how-to guide in the COVID-19 resources page.
+Find tools to manage your members during COVID-19 in the Memberships Tools section in your dashboard.
+As well as in our articles from our how-to guide in the COVID-19 resources page.
 This tool allows you to help you manage memberships that were on hold and make bulk price edits to your new membership and pack options.
 It will let you manage all of your business changes due to COVID-19 in one place.

 5. Email templates